MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     Console.WriteLine(result);
     ```

-    In this code, you import the `MusicLibraryPlugin` to the kernel using `ImportPluginFromType`.
-Then you call `InvokeAsync` with the plugin name and function name that you want to call.
+    In this code, you import the MusicLibraryPlugin to the kernel using ImportPluginFromType.
+Then you call InvokeAsync with the plugin name and function name that you want to call.
 You also pass in the artist, song, and genre as arguments.

 1. Run the code by entering `dotnet run` in the terminal.